 DWP agencies and business organisations try to solve complaints from dissatisfied benefits claimants.
 But, you can also complain about the way an unresolved complaint got dealt with.

 The list of Department for Work and Pensions agencies and business organisations includes:

 Note: Before you contact the Independent Case Examiner you must have already had a letter from the agency stating that it is their final response.
 The same guide is also available in Welsh language (Cymraeg).

 Use this information to contact the Independent Case Examiner to complain about DWP services.
 You will need to explain exactly what happened, and when, and then follow the procedure given to you.

 Telephone: 0800 414 8529

 Typetalk: 18002 0151 221 6500

-Note: You need to send your protestation to the Independent Case Examiner within 6 months of getting the final response.
+Note: You must send a protestation to the Independent Case Examiner within six (6) months of getting a final response from the agency.